 Marklund who raced a VW Polo in Norway last year couldn’t progress any further than the Semi’s but this time around however; he stands more than a good chance of making it to the final, could he even follow up his British podium?

 So what is Hell when it comes to rallycross?

-The well loved circuit at 1019 meters in length (1119 including joker) with a 63/37% split of Asphalt/Gravel is perfectly placed; caved into the side of a quarry it forms its own little amphitheater.
+The well-loved circuit at 1019 meters in length (1119 including joker) with a 63/37% split of Asphalt/Gravel is perfectly placed; caved into the side of a quarry it forms its own little amphitheatre.
 It features a large rise and fall, almost a bit like a rollercoaster and the flying finish, with its jump, always makes for some entertainment.

 Timmy Hansen holds the lap record which he set here last year in the Peugeot 208